6502addict/mo5-512k/README.md

 bit 2      1 = ram visible
            0 = basic
 bit 3      1 cartridge ram is readable and writable
-           0  cartridge ram is readable and writable bits 4-7   unused
+           0  cartridge ram is readable and read only bits 4-7   unused
 ```